 2) Talk to your student about alcohol.
 Perceptions of alcohol use are often inaccurate.
 In a recent study, only 56 percent of our students drank during the previous month.
 Furthermore, 27 percent of our students reported complete abstinence from alcohol.
 At UMW, misuse of alcohol is not the norm, and intoxication never justifies or excuses disrespectful behavior or violence.

 3) Talk to your student about marijuana.
 Research shows that just two brief conversations with your student can reduce marijuana use for at least a year.
-At UMW, 67 percent of students report never having used marijuana at all.
+At UMW, in the study cited above, 67 percent of students reported never having used marijuana at all.
 In keeping with federal law, UMW does not allow the possession or use of marijuana on campus.

 Sometimes students in urgent need of medical assistance because they overused alcohol or other drugs do not seek it because they do not want to “get in trouble.”
 Our “Safe Sammy” policy is intended to reduce barriers to getting help for them.
 Under this new policy, students generally will not face conduct sanctions from UMW as long they actively seek help for themselves, or for other students.
 (They still will meet with an administrator to discuss their substance use, and what the UMW community expects of them.)
 Please encourage your student to be a Safe Sammy!